Cover artwork by user OnlyOneKenobi

 The duel on Mustafar plays out in full without cutting away to other plot threads.
 There is no duel between Yoda and Sidious.
 Not that the EU has bearing on my decisions, but I rather like Timothy Zahn’s description in Spectre Of The Past: “If Luke’s own current level of knowledge was any indication, Yoda could surely have defeated the Emperor all by himself.
 Yet he’d chosen instead to leave that task to Luke and the Rebel Alliance.”

-Trimmed dialogue about Obi-Wan having the high ground at the end of their duel.
+Removed dialogue about the ‘high ground’ at the end of the duel.

 The ending of the film was great fun to work on.
 You’ll hear my own voice replacing that of the medical droid.
 His prognosis is not that she’s dying, but rather that she will survive without ever fully recovering.